GYoussouf/getdata-005-project/CodeBook.md

 WHAT I MAKE IS THAT:

-load the features, data set
+Load the features, data set

-load train data set
+Load train data set

-load the test data
+Load the test data

 Create new variable activity.id and subject.id

-Extracts the measurements on the mean and standard deviation for each measurements COMBINE THE DATASETS (train and test)
+Extracts the measurements on the mean and standard deviation for each measurement

+COMBINE THE DATASETS (train and test)

-Read the activity_labels.txt and merge it with the combine data sets Use the librart reshspe2 and create melty data
+Read the activity_labels.txt and merge it with the combine data sets

+Use the librart reshspe2 and create melty data

 Create the tidy data with the cast function